Riley-Py/UWaterloo-Work/PSYCH 207/U3 - Perceiving Objects and Recognizing Patterns/Overview.md

 - *Perception*: Taking a sensory input and interpreting it
 	- Neuroscientists think that the area responsible for visual processing occupy up to half the total cortex space
+- *Distal stimulus*: External object that is perceived
 -